digilogistist/NEStonia/readme.txt

     Always assemble and use in a well-ventilated workspace.

+    Dispose of according to local hazardous waste guidelines.

     By receiving or using this board, you acknowledge and accept the risks associated with lead-containing materials.